aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

-# TEN Framework Schema System
+# APTIMA Framework Schema System

 ## Overview

-The TEN framework uses a schema system to define and validate data structures, known as TEN Values, within the TEN runtime.
+The APTIMA framework uses a schema system to define and validate data structures, known as APTIMA Values, within the APTIMA runtime.
 These schemas are used to describe the properties of extensions, as well as the messages exchanged between them.
-The schemas ensure data consistency, type safety, and proper data handling across different components of the TEN framework.
+The schemas ensure data consistency, type safety, and proper data handling across different components of the APTIMA framework.

-### Example of a TEN Framework Schema
+### Example of a APTIMA Framework Schema

 ```json
 {